Dajagbon/NLTK/README.md

 ## Project Structure

-The project consists of a single Python script, `Testing.py`, which performs the following tasks:
+The project consists of a single Python script, `NLTK.py`, which performs the following tasks:

 1. **Download necessary NLTK data**: Ensures that all required NLTK data packages are available.
 2. **Define file paths**: Specifies the paths to the text files to be processed.
 3. **Process each text file**: Reads the content of each text file, performs various text processing tasks, and stores the results.
 4. **Display results**: Prints the most common words, most common trigrams, and the number of named entities for each text file.

-## Class Design and Implementation
+## Implementation

 The project does not use custom classes but relies on functions and standard Python libraries to perform the tasks.
 Below is an explanation of the key components: